DSAV-Dodeka/backend/README.md

 Most files have comments explaining what everything is.

 * `./build.sh` simply (for now, at least) pulls the PostgreSQL container and names it dodeka/postgres.
 * `./deploy.sh` loads a bunch of configuration files and then runs `docker compose up`.

 Take a look at the `docker-compose.yml`, for the set up.
 In essence, it just runs the container, uses a host directory for all the database files (so it is persisted across runs) and runs on a network so that other containers can access it.

+##### Barman backup

+//TODO

 #### Server

 The server can be run directly from your development environment or in a Docker container in production mode.

+##### Setup Redis
+For persistence between requests, we use the Redis key-value database.

+* First, go to /dodekabackend/server/redis
+* Run `./build.sh`.
+This should build the required Docker image and you only have to do this once.
+* Go to /server/dev.
+* Run `./deploy.sh`.
+This will make the Redis server accessible.
+Be sure to do this *after* setting up the PostgreSQL database.

+Use `./down.sh` to turn Redis off.
+Do this *before* shutting down the PostgreSQL database.

 ##### Development
 * If you want to run it locally, [install Poetry](https://python-poetry.org/docs/master/).
 This can be complicated as it is still a somewhat fragile tool, but it is really easy to make good virtual environments with.